jtr-dev/Meet-Up-Event-Planner/README.md

 TODO:
-	Password verification
+	Password verification:

-	    Requirements
-		    Length (At least 8 char)
+	 1. Length (At least 8 char)

-			At least 1 uppercase
+	 2. At least 1 uppercase

-			At least 1 lowercase
+	 3. At least 1 lowercase

-			At least 1 special character  !@#$%
+	 4. At least 1 special character !@#$

  Location Services to autofill 'Where' input